 The standard rate for the training course is £2,500.
 Discounts are available to IHA members.

 To learn more about IHA membership, visit hydropower.org/join

-The team can process results for one or more reservoirs and go into further depth with the analysis of the net GHG results obtained.
+The team can assess your reservoirs, provide validated results and offer further analysis of the net GHG emissions obtained.

 Validation of results

-The team can validate the results you produce using the G-res Tool to get them certified.
+The team can validate your G-res Tool results and certify the net GHG emissions of your reservoir.
 Validated results acknowledge the quality of the work done using the G-res Tool and certify the results for public disclosure.